RomanSaddiJr/Multi_Threaded_Merge_Sort/README.md

 ## How It's Made:
 **Tools used:** C++

 This program performs a fairly simple merge_sort algorithm on an input array derived from input.txt.
-This program utilizes the **<pthread.h>** and **<mutex>** libraries to ensure optimize the merge sort and avoid race conditions.
+This program utilizes the mutex and **<pthread.h>** libraries to ensure optimize the merge sort and avoid race conditions.

 ## Contents:
 This repository contains the files: